 Follow along with this easy video to create a simple stained-glass effect artwork!
 This activity will engage your child’s senses and is particularly suitable for those who seek out sensory input.

-While we're temporarily closed, our Education team will be bringing some of their family workshops to you online so that you can get creative at home!
+Our Education team are bringing some of their family workshops to you online so that you can get creative at home!
 Follow the steps in the video below to create some stained-glass inspired artwork, using the work of Irish artist Evie Hone as a starting off point!

 You can share your creations with us on our online channels using #NationalGalleryIRLAtHome, or email them to us at [email protected] - we'd love to see how you get on!